solidjs-community/solid-primitives/packages/storage/README.md

 ## How to use it

-`createStorage` is meant to wrap any localStorage-like API to be as accessible as a [solid store](https://www.solidjs.com/docs/latest/api#createstore).
+`createStorage` is meant to wrap any localStorage-like API to be as accessible as a [Solid Store](https://www.solidjs.com/docs/latest/api#createstore).
 The main differences are

 - that this store is persisted in whatever API is used,
 - that you can only use the topmost layer of the object and